30. Untitled Goose Game (Switch eShop)

 The original, and the best.
 Well, up there with the best, at least.
 It might be tough to go back to if you're used to the modern Resident Evil games, but this one birthed a genre and if you've avoided this in the past, you owe it to yourself to give the tank controls a chance and let the dread of the Spencer Mansion really soak into your soul.

 This remake — known colloquially as REmake — launched first on GameCube (it got a Wii port, too) and offered a revamped, reimagined version of the PlayStation original that transformed its look to bring it in line with the tone as established from the sequel onwards.
-The original deserves utmost respect as the progenitor of the series, and this version of the Spencer Mansion is built on the same foundation, but this is the optimal way to experience a survival horror classic.
+The original deserves utmost respect as the series' progenitor, and this version of the mansion is built on the same foundation, but this is the optimal way to experience a survival horror classic.